Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Cleaning Kitchen Walls

-One of the best cleaning solutions for cutting kitchen wall grease and grime is TSP, either in powder form, or liquid.
+One of the best cleaning solutions for removing kitchen wall grease and grime is Savogran TSP, either in powder form, or liquid.
 Mix a stronger solution of TSP to dull glossy walls and improve adhesion of the new paint.

 Scrub the walls with a sponge and rinse with clean water.
 Don't paint over mold.
 Mold and mildew stains wash away easily with either TSP, a diluted solution of water and bleach, or vinegar.
 I have used vinegar for painting moldy bathrooms and it works really well as a mold and mildew remover.
 Never mix vinegar with bleach.